 Although craft forms or techniques might repeat through wartime history, those who practiced them, how, when and where they practiced, and what significance the practice and completed craft forms had in relation to war, differed from war to war.
 This happens because things change, such as ideas about what counts as craft, and expectations about why making craft matters.
 Additionally, therapeutically, craft associates with new objectives and their concepts about self, mind, body and embodiment.
 Since about 1917, when the U.S. entered WWI, people have made craft to re-train the body and mind; model good citizenship; express an inner, emotive self; cope and de-stress from trauma; reconnect to the self through attention; maintain alertness and engage with creativity to experience time in a particular way.

 During WWII, crafts shifted to more plastic materials (and their combinations) that facilitated fluid, abstract forms.
 The War Department and the Armed Services formalized opportunities for troops to make handicrafts.
 Major cultural institutions offered instruction, and they published and exhibited the results.
 Making craft was recognized as a way to facilitate mind and body connections.
-Renowned designers developed courses using craft in rehabilitation and occupational therapy, and they organized national craft projects to support troops.
+Renowned designers developed courses using craft in rehabilitation and occupational therapy and organized national craft projects to support troops.

-The embrace of machine technology for precision and replication, and an interest in the re-use of materials developed through the end of the 20th century.
+The embrace of machine technology for precision and replication and an interest in re-using materials developed through the end of the 20th century.
 From Sept.
-11, 2001, through 2014, American involvement in the Global War on Terror saw American troops fighting in Iraq, Afghanistan, Syria, Pakistan, Northern Africa, Philippines, Yemen and Libya.
+11, 2001, through 2014, American involvement in the Global War on Terror saw American troops fighting in Iraq, Afghanistan, Syria, Pakistan, Northern Africa, the Philippines, Yemen and Libya.
 As craftivist events and objects levied political protests in civic spaces, making craft also fostered social connections.
 Institutionally, making craft comprised one strand of a larger wellness and restorative practice characterized as art therapy, creative arts and creativity.
 Electronic and in-person opportunities were created to allow more people the opportunity to participate in making craft and to convey the significance of craft artifacts aimed to foster social belonging, self-improvement and resiliency for troops, veterans, community groups and families.
-These opportunities promoted diversity and encouraged cultural enrichment, and opportunities to focus as well as divert attention.
+These opportunities promoted diversity and encouraged cultural enrichment and opportunities to focus as well as divert attention.
 Craft objects provided people a way to grieve and remember.

 People have related our current pandemic as a kind of “war.”
 What craft trends have we seen in our current pandemic?